dnsimple/chef-dnsimple/README.md

       action   :create
     end

+    # Note: This only works with certain accounts, see the note above for
+    # regional records!
+The Chef run will fail otherwise.
-    dnsimple_record "create a A record in Tokyo only" do name     'myserverinjapan'
+    dnsimple_record "create an A record in Tokyo only" do name     'myserverinjapan'
       content  '2.2.2.2'
       type     'A'